d11e9/universal-dapp/README.md

 Demo: [http://d11e9.github.com/universal-dapp](http://d11e9.github.com/universal-dapp)

-Is a Universal Interface for contracts on the Ethereum blockchain.
-Best used in conjunction with a contract compiler like [browser-solidity](https://github.com/chriseth/browser-solidity) or in cases where you already have an ABI and/or bytecode for an existing contract
+A Universal Interface for contracts on the Ethereum blockchain.
+Best used in conjunction with a contract compiler like [browser-solidity](https://d11e9.github.io/browser-solidity) or in cases where you already have an ABI and/or bytecode for an existing contract

 ##How to use